aravchand/YouTubePlaylistDuration/README.md

 First, I needed to get to get down basic usage of the YT API, so I decided to make this learning program in Python.
 In Python, I made the main functionality of the program: Requesting from the API, analyzing and interpreting its Responses, and totalling the durations of the videos in a given playlist.
 To make this program more usable, I made a continuous loop allowing the user to find the total time of as many playlists as they please, inputting through terminal.
+This is available in `yt_duration.py`.

 Next, I will implement this into a Google Chrome Extension.
-This will use HTML/CS/JS and specific Extension concepts.
+This will use HTML/CS/JS and specific Chrome Extension concepts.